 Try it out for yourself!

 Wondering what to make with super bulky yarn?
-I used the Knotted Double Crochet to work up a very cute, head-hugging, wind blocking headband, and I was so happy with the results that I wanted to share it with you!
+I used the Knotted Double Crochet to work up a very cute, head-hugging, wind-blocking headband, and I was so happy with the results that I wanted to share it with you!
 The Quick Knotted Headband is one of the easiest patterns that I have ever written up.
-In fact, it is so easy that I almost didn’t bother writing it up.
-I was thinking “well anyone can just make this up- why bother writing it out?”
-Then I realized that this is exactly what people are looking for right before the holiday gifting-season; something quick, super-easy, budget friendly, practical and cute!
+This is exactly what people are looking for right before the holidays; something quick, super-easy, budget-friendly, practical, and cute!

 You can download the free pattern here.
-Pattern includes complete directions along with a photo-tutorial of the seaming technique.
+The pattern includes complete directions along with a photo tutorial of the seaming technique.
 Specific yarn details (brand, color, fiber content, etc) can also be found in the download.
 If you are interested in learning more about working with super bulky yarns, or in making the projects pictured at the beginning of this article, check out my class: Crochet in a Snap!
 Working with Super Bulky Yarn.

 Read on for the basic instructions on how to create the Quick Knotted Headband.